 Conclusion Regarding Repossession Regulations in CA

 It can be challenging to navigate the repossession laws in CA, but rest assured you have consumer protections in place if you're working with a licensed title loan company.
 If you do face a repossession, inform your lender that you're aware of these rights while at the same time try to work with them to get the vehicle back!
-Most title loan providers want to avoid the drawn out legal process that takes place after you default and they'll gladly work with you to establish a new repayment plan and get you back on track with a title loan.
+Most title loan providers want to avoid the drawn-out legal process that takes place after you default, and they'll gladly work with you to establish a new repayment plan and get you back on track with a title loan.

 Even if you're past the point of working with your lender and are currently facing a public auction of your vehicle, there are still steps you can take to move on from this as quickly as possible.
 Again, let your lender know you're entitled to any additional proceeds from the sale of your vehicle after the initial balance and fees have been settled.
 Besides that, contact the credit bureaus and let them know your side of the situation, as it will be helpful to avoid a default or repossession from showing up on your credit report.

 Contact California Title Loans at 855-339-1001 to learn how we can help you avoid a title loan repossession.
-We may be able to help you by refinancing your loan down to a more affordable rate or connect you with a local company in California that will buy out your existing loan.
-Either way, we'll work to make things as easy as possible, and hopefully, you can avoid a repossession!
+We may be able to help you by refinancing your loan down to a more affordable rate or connecting you with a local company in California that will buy out your existing loan.
+Either way, we'll work to make things as easy as possible, and hopefully, you can avoid repossession!